ircv3/ircv3-specifications/core/labeled-replies-3.3.md

 Bouncers might choose to restrict routing labeled responses to some or all of their clients.
 For example, the response to a labeled WHOIS request might only be routed back to the originating client.
 However, an `echo-message` response might be routed to all clients.
 The bouncer might also choose to make labeled requests to the server on its own behalf, without routing any response to clients.

-To avoid label value clashes from multiple connected clients, a bouncer might choose to modify the client supplied label, for instance, by adding a client id prefix.
-In this case, the modified label would be returned to its original form before routing the response back to the client.
+To avoid label value clashes from multiple connected clients, a bouncer could choose to modify the client supplied label, for instance, by adding a client id prefix.
+In this case, the modified label would be converted back to its original form before routing the response back to the client.

 ## Examples

 This section is non-normative.

-1. `echo-message`
+1. `echo-message` showing a message that has been modified by the server to remove formatting

     ```